 The independence of each Director will be reviewed on an annual basis by the NC and the Board pursuant to the definition of independence of the Code, pursuant to which, an independent director is one who has no relationship with the Company, its related corporations, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Directors' independent business judgment with a view to the best interests of the Company.
-The appointment period of each director should also be taken into consideration in determining his or her independence pursuant to Guideline 2.4 of the Code.
+The appointment period of each director should also be taken into consideration in determining his independence pursuant to Guideline 2.4 of the Code.

-The Board, after taking into consideration of the recommendation the NC, is of the view that the two (2) Independent Directors, namely Mr Chua Ser Miang and Mr Chang Feng-chang (who collectively represent one-third of the Board) are independent pursuant to the definition of independence of the Code and that there is a strong and independent element on the Board which is able to exercise objective judgement on corporate matters independently, in particular, from the Management, and that no individual or small group of individuals dominate the Board's decision-making process.
+The Board, after taking into consideration the recommendation of the NC, is of the view that the two (2) Independent Directors, namely Mr Chua Ser Miang and Mr Chang Feng-chang are independent pursuant to the definition of independence of the Code and that there is a strong and independent element on the Board which is able to exercise objective judgement on corporate matters independently, in particular, from the Management, and that no individual or small group of individuals dominate the Board's decision-making process.